oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 For more information about model file syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).

-#### 3. Optional WDT model config map
+#### 3. Optional WDT model configmap

-You can create a WDT model config map that defines additional model `.yaml` and `.properties` files beyond what you've already supplied in your image, and then reference this config map using your domain resource's `configuration.model.configMap` attribute.
+You can create a WDT model configmap that defines additional model `.yaml` and `.properties` files beyond what you've already supplied in your image, and then reference this configmap using your domain resource's `configuration.model.configMap` attribute.
 This is optional if the supplied image already fully defines your model.

-WDT model config map files will be merged with the WDT files defined in your image at runtime before your domain home is created.
-The config map files can add to, remove from, or alter the model configuration that you supplied within your image.
+WDT model configmap files will be merged with the WDT files defined in your image at runtime before your domain home is created.
+The configmap files can add to, remove from, or alter the model configuration that you supplied within your image.

 For example, place additional `.yaml` and `.properties` files in a directory called `/home/acmeuser/wdtoverride` and run the following commands: